 - Clause 9.1.1 General requirements for monitoring, measurement, analysis, and evaluation.

 2. ISO 9001 Calibration procedure – The content of a calibration procedure

 If you want an in-depth understanding of calibration management and calibration processes, you can use ISO 17025:2017 as the Quality Management System.
 This Standard is dedicated to testing and calibration laboratories.

-Thanks for reading, please comment, share, subscribe and buy me a coffee.
+Thanks for reading, if you want to say Thank You, you can buy me a coffee.